How To Fix Initramfs Error On Boot Menu in any Linux OS

 Understanding the Initramfs Error

-Enter Initramfs Interface:
+Enter Initramfs Interface

 Upon encountering the Initramfs error message during boot, hit the ENTER key to enter Initramfs mode.